Einstein's Equations in Electromagnetic Media

-\textbf{Conclusion.} Building on Plebanski’s work, we have shown that electrodynamics in an anisotropic medium has sufficient independent degrees of freedom to reproduce the entire Hamiltonian structure of general relativity.
-Linear perturbations of the mapped constraints, taken in the TT gauge, not only provide a convenient toy model for cosmological gravitational waves but also supply a powerful tool for transformation-optics design.
-The dGREM formulation \cite{Olivares2022} is a flux-conservative, first-order reformulation of the (3+1) Einstein system that is an equivalent framework for the theory presented here.
-From the dawn of the relativistic revolution, mappings between general relativity and electromagnetism have been discovered and rediscovered independently, with Plebanski’s \cite{Plebanski1960} and Tamm’s \cite{Tamm1924} foundational results being prime examples.
-This persistent analogy still continues to captivate the imaginations of successive generations of physicists.
+Building on Plebanski's work, we have shown that electrodynamics in a bianisotropic medium not only has sufficient independent degrees of freedom to map the spacetime metric but also the dynamical structure to encode the ADM field equations of general relativity as conditions on the constitutive parameters (see Table~\ref{tab:correspondence}).

+Hence, this correspondence enables inverse design: starting from a chosen foliation or a target ADM evolution, one can translate it into conditions on a required space and time dependent profile of $\varepsilon_{ij}$ and $g_i$.
+This would enable engineers to use the rich library of general relativity solutions in their designs, which might be a powerful tool for transformation optics.
+Conversely, the same correspondence provides an electromagnetic interpretation of gravitational phenomena.
+In particular, we demonstrate the simplest case in general relativity, namely that linear perturbations of the mapped constraints in the TT gauge provide a toy model for cosmological gravitational waves in engineered media.
+This can potentially be extended to a wider class of cosmological and dynamical phenomena, and may serve as a useful benchmark for our theoretical understanding.

+The dGREM formulation \cite{Olivares2022,Boyeneni2025} is a flux-conservative, first-order reformulation of the \((3{+}1)\) Einstein system, and it offers a natural companion framework for the field equation level mapping presented here.
+Thus, our theory can enrich Numerical Relativity and provide an alternative simulation framework, in which selected gravitational dynamics are realised through space and time-dependent electromagnetic constitutive parameters.

+Ever since Einstein's breakthrough, mappings between the classical field theories of general relativity and Maxwell's electrodynamics have repeatedly resurfaced, of which the independent foundational contributions of Plebanski\cite{Plebanski1960} and Tamm\cite{Tamm1924} are prime examples.
+This persistent analogy continues to captivate the imaginations of successive generations of physicists.
 Ultimately, who can definitively say when an analogue system ceases to be a mere analogy and becomes an essential guide toward deeper layers of gravitation?

 \textbf{Acknowledgements.} E.E.E. thanks Adem Deniz Pişkin, Prof. Saul Teukolsky, and Prof. Kip Thorne for fruitful discussions on the ADM formalism, and Prof. Elias Most for introducing dGREM and whose thoughtful comments enriched the development of the ideas presented.
 Also, he is grateful to Prof. Mustafa Halilsoy and Prof. Mustafa Kuzuoğlu for their guidance.
-He also acknowledges the support of the Weizmann Institute of Science. \\ U.L. is supported by the Murray B. Koffler Professorial Chair.
+He also acknowledges the support of the Weizmann Institute of Science.
+U.L. is supported by the Murray B. Koffler Professorial Chair.